2019 Midwifery Global Citizenship Blog

 The international clinical placement option provides opportunities for students and faculty to share the Midwifery Program’s practices with the global midwifery community.
-We currently have clinical care and research relationships with practitioners in Holland, Nepal, Uganda, and Zambia.
+We currently have clinical care and research relationships with practitioners in Nepal and Uganda.

 The main goals for students participating in the global midwifery placement option are: